urql-graphql/urql/docs/advanced/authentication.md

 }
 ```

-Here we check that the `authState` doesn't already exist (this denotes that it's the first time the exchange is executed) and fetch it from
+We check that the `authState` doesn't already exist (this indicates that it is the first time this exchange is executed and not an auth failure) and fetch the auth state from
 storage.
-Here the structure of this auth state is an object with `token` and `refreshToken`, but it doesn't have to have that format.
+The structure of this particular`authState` is an object with keys for `token` and `refreshToken`, but this format is not required.
 You can
-use different keys or store any additional auth-related information here, for example the token expiry date, which would save you from decoding
+use different keys or store any additional auth related information here.
+For example you could decode and store the token expiry date, which would save you from decoding
 your JWT every time you want to check whether your token is expired.

-In React Native, this is very similar, but because persisted storage in React Native is always asynhronous, so is this function:
+In React Native, this is very similar, but because persisted storage in React Native is always asynchronous, so is this function:

 ```js
 const getAuth = async ({ authState, mutate }) => {